GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 1/20/2020| v1.03| Updated JSON arrays and objects 1/21/2020| v1.04| Added Time zone values. <br>Updated the Create Contract Opportunity, Create And Publish Contract Opportunity Json's and examples <br> with the Parent Json element to provide parent opportunity Id for revisions. <br> Added the Related Notices section.
-2/18/2020| v1.05| Added JSON information for UEI additions
+2/18/2020| v1.05| Added JSON information for UEI additions 2/28/2020| v1.06| Updated the Valid file types to include Zip file

 <p><small><a href="#">Back to top</a></small></p>